Loading...

 Being enrolled or accepted for enrollment in an eligible degree or certificate program is another prerequisite for federal student aid.
 Most accredited colleges and universities are eligible institutions, but always confirm their status with the financial aid office.

 Additionally, students should be enrolled at least half-time to qualify for federal student loans.
 Some grants and work-study programs may have different enrollment requirements, so it’s essential to know the specifics of each aid type.
+If you’re also considering other financing options, what are the requirements to obtain an auto loan? could provide helpful insights.

 Understanding your program’s eligibility is crucial for maintaining financial aid throughout your academic journey.
 Continuously meeting academic progress standards as defined by your institution is vital to keep receiving aid.